TXD 600: Nonwovens Fabrication & Design

 Schedule Type: Studio

-This initial course will be delivered through lecture/studio sessions and will ensure that the student gains increasingly advanced knowledge of the technical/design aspects of knit, print or weave design.
-Within TXD616 and TXD617, projects will be devised to integrate the knowledge and practice gained through design and technical courses, with the development of individual creative design work in the chosen concentration (knit, weave or print).
+This course will be delivered through lecture/studio sessions and will ensure that the student gains increasing knowledge of fibers, yarns, textile formation methods and/or finishing processes of knit, print or woven textiles.
+Projects will be devised to integrate the knowledge and practice gained through design and technical courses, with the development of individual creative design work in the chosen concentration (knit, print or weave).

 Credits: 3